-Whitney Houston's Former Bodyguard, David Roberts, to Release Memoir Protecting Whitney on January 28, 202
+Whitney Houston's Former Bodyguard, David Roberts Releases Memoir, Protecting Whitney [VIDEO]

 David Roberts, Whitney Houston's trusted bodyguard from 1988 to 1995, is set to release his memoir, Protecting Whitney, on January 28, 2025.
 The book offers an intimate glimpse into their professional and personal connection, revealing moments of vulnerability, loyalty, and heartbreak during their time together.